Updated: August, 2018

 - no 3D tracking technology (SLAM)

 - no geo-location

 A popular magazine GQ has recently issued ‘the Men of the Year’ edition containing AR content.
-This way reader had to download Aurasma-powered ‘GQ Live’ app and scan the magazine.
+This way the reader had to download Aurasma-powered ‘GQ Live’ app and scan the magazine.
 This content featured sneak peeks of the issue and behind-the-scenes videos of the Men of the Year photo shoots.
-Also GQ included big amount of augmented advertisements for companies like: Geico, Hilton Hotels & Resorts, Louis Vuitton, Ralph Lauren, and Ray-Ban.
+Also GQ included a big amount of augmented advertisements for companies like Geico, Hilton Hotels & Resorts, Louis Vuitton, Ralph Lauren, and Ray-Ban.
 So off-line marketing and advertising is all for AR technology.

 Create an augmented reality business card: beginner’s guide

 While you’re still unsure about your AR unique business application, why not follow suit and practice something universal and still allowing you to make a mark – an augmented reality business card.
 Your brand promise makes you stand out from the crowd and bring attention to your company.
-This is what you can make your company remembered by.
-When you meet a new client, first thing you do is hand him a business card.
-What if I tell you that even such a simple thing as business card can become augmented?
+This is what you can make your company remembered.
+When you meet a new client, the first thing you do is hand him a business card.
+What if I tell you that even such a simple thing as a business card can become augmented?
 Whether you’re starting up in business or crossing the chasm to maturity, coming across as an innovative tech-savvy company is equally important.
 An augmented reality business card may be your next big thing.

 What is an augmented reality business card

 At first glance, it’s an ordinary card, but when you scan it with a smartphone or tablet, it opens up into a 3D product model.
 Wait!
 There is more.
 These business cards may include way more information and even product catalogs.